 Owning a home is supposed to provide stability, but a major disaster such as an earthquake, fire, or flood can send many homeowners in search of temporary living quarters.
 As families who may not have been renters for many years suddenly find themselves in the market for an apartment, condo, or other rental property, here's what they need to keep in mind.

-Knowing that you'll be competing for a scarce resource, prepare now to make yourself the best candidate.
-Landlords may be sympathetic to your plight, but they'll be protective of their own business interests, too, and looking for the prospect most likely to pay the rent and be a conscientious and considerate tenant.
-Follow the specific tips below to make yourself stand out.
+Your local rental market may have been tight before the disaster, but it can only get worse afterward, as you compete with others in equally desperate straits.
+Landlords may be sympathetic to your plight, but need to protect their business interests, too.
+They'll look for the prospect most likely to pay the rent and be conscientious and considerate.
+Follow the tips below to make yourself stand out.

 If you discover a rent-gouging landlord who won't trim the rent to a legal level, consider filing a complaint with your local prosecutor's office or with the statewide attorney general.
 In California, tenants can fill out an online form at the Attorney General's website.
-Go to http://ag.ca.gov and type "public inquiry unit" into the search box.